jll90/Elixir-2048/README.md

 ### Why Elixir?

-A game like 2048 is a great fit for a functional paradigm (fewer bugs due to no state).\n
+A game like 2048 is a great fit for a functional paradigm (fewer bugs due to no state).

 Elixir's own `Enum` module (or for any logic built upon it) along with the `|>` operator are great tools in the developer's arsenal to write code that decouples data from flow control.